gustavoguichard/giseledemenezes/wp-content/plugins/post-expirator/readme.txt

 === Post Expirator ===
 Contributors: axelseaa
 Tags: expire, posts, pages, schedule
-Requires at least: 2.9
+Requires at least: 3.2
-Tested up to: 3.1
+Tested up to: 3.5.1
-Stable tag: 1.4.3
+Stable tag: 2.1.1

-Allows you to add an expiration date (minute) to posts which you can configure to either delete the post or change it to a draft.
+Allows you to add an expiration date to posts which you can configure to either delete the post, change it to a draft, or update the post categories.

 == Description ==

 The Post Expirator plugin allows the user to set expiration dates for both posts and pages.
-There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are wither deleted or changed to draft status.
+There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are either deleted or changed to draft status.
+Additionally you can also choose to have the post categories change at expiration time.
+If you choose to change the post category, the default action of changing the status will be ignored.

-The plugin hooks into the wp cron processes and runs every hour.
+The plugin hooks into the wp cron processes and runs every minute by default, but can be configured to use any cron schedule (hourly, twicedaily, daily, etc).

 The expiration date can be displayed within the actual post by using the [postexpirator] tag.
 The format attribute will override the plugin default display format.
 See the [PHP Date Function](http://us2.php.net/manual/en/function.date.php) for valid date/time format options.

 Plugin homepage [WordPress Post Expirator](http://postexpirator.tuxdocs.net).

+New!
+[Feature Requests](http://postexpirator.uservoice.com) Please enter all feature requests here.
+Requests entered via the plugin website or support forum may be missed.

 **[postexpirator] shortcode attributes**